 When I walked into their boss arena for the first time, I thought to myself that it would be a very hard fight.
-As I fought them, I realized just how easy they were to defeat.
-Basically all you really have to do is defeat every skeleton in the room and the boss fight is over.
+As I fought them, I realized how easy they were to defeat.
+All you have to do is defeat every skeleton in the room, and the boss fight is over.
 I did not expect it to be that easy to achieve victory.

 39. The Last Giant

-The Last Giant was another one of those bosses you would think to be hard, but once you understand how he moves, you can defeat him easily.
+The Last Giant was another one of those bosses you would consider hard, but once you understand how he moves, you can defeat him easily.
 What makes the boss fight especially creepy is how he rips his own arm off to use it as a weapon against the player.
-He only has a few attacks and all of them can be avoided with a basic roll.
+He only has a few attacks, all of which can be avoided with a basic roll.

-The Dragonrider is a fairly easy boss if you decide to make his boss arena wider.
-Before you fight him, there are secret levers that the only way to activate them is to kill his guards.
+The Dragonrider is a fairly easy boss if you make his boss’s arena wider.
+Before you fight him, there are secret levers that the only way to activate is to kill his guards.
 There are a total of 3 levers for you to pull to finally make his boss arena easy to fight him in.
-If you rush to the boss, then you will only have a small platform to fight him on.
+If you rush to the boss, you will only have a small platform to fight him on.

 37. Flexile Sentry

 The Flexile Sentry is a very weird boss to fight because of his appearance and his boss arena.
-His arena is at the bottom of a ship with some water on the floor, and he looks like 2 people attached to each other.
-It has a weapon in each hand and is very slow to attack.
-Altogether, this boss is very easy to beat.
+His arena is at the bottom of a ship with some water on the floor, and he looks like 2 people attached.

 She is probably one of the weirdest bosses in all of Dark Souls 2 because she is literally a giant scorpion woman.
 She constantly jumps at you and digs under the sand where the arena takes place.
-Skorpioness is not a hard boss, but it is definitely a memorable one.
+Skorpion is not a hard boss, but it is a memorable one.

 35. The Pursuer